-The maximum number of years' funding you can claim from the SLC is determined by the length of the course you are registered on and how many years you have been in attendance.
-Your basic entitlement is the duration of the course plus one year; OD + 1 = £.
+The maximum number of years' of tuition fee funding you can claim from the SLC is determined by the length of the course you are registered on and how many years you have been in attendance.
+Your basic entitlement is the duration of the course plus one year; OD + 1 = number of years entitlement.